 If I choose to share only a subset of the items in the collection and disable switching views & filters, the above collection looks so:

 When publishing a collection, there are a few things you can do to better engage the people you’re sharing it with: If you’re a Zenkit Plus subscriber, you can upload a custom background that will be welcoming to your specific community (like the gorgeous monstera leaves in the plant collection!).
-You can also add a ‘welcome’ card with some info about the collection, what each of the fields are for, how it’s intended to be used, and much more.
+You can also add a ‘welcome’ card with some info about the collection, what each of the fields is for, how it’s intended to be used, and much more.
 Your imagination is the limit!

 Just remember that a published Zenkit collection really is public, which means that theoretically anyone will be able to find it.
-For example, it may appear in search results if someone is searching for a certain term that appears in your collection (which can be a good thing if you want people to find it, but don’t go publishing passwords or your company secrets!).
+For example, it may appear in search results if someone is searching for a certain term that appears in your collection (which can be a good thing if you want people to find it but don’t go publishing passwords or your company secrets!).

 This public aspect also means that you should make sure you’re really ready to hit ‘Publish’.
 Even though you can update the collection and items in it at any time, and have those changes shown in the shared links and embeds, it still makes sense to work through exactly what you want to share before you make it live.
 If you want to update your collection regularly, you can work on the items you need to add in draft collection, then use the ‘Copy item’ feature to move the item into the public collection once it’s ready.